 A cross-sectional study of mothers of children educated at home was carried out in collaboration with homeschool organizations in four U.S. states: Florida, Louisiana, Mississippi, and Oregon.

-Mothers were asked to complete an anonymous online questionnaire on their 6- to 12-year-old biological children concerning pregnancy-related factors, birth history, vaccinations, physician-diagnosed illnesses, medications used, and health services.
+Mothers were asked to complete an anonymous online questionnaire on their 6- to 12-year-old biological children concerning pregnancy-related factors, birth history, all vaccinations received, physician-diagnosed illnesses such as ear infections, medications, and health services.

 What Is NDD?